 As someone who travels on a regular basis, I am perfectly placed to share my guide with you.
 I think it’s important to have a really excellent travel adventure and to do as much as you can.
-This is my guide to traveling as an independent woman, and I hope you will make full use of it as much as possible.
+This is my women’s travel checklist to traveling as an independent woman (solo travel girl,) and I hope you will make full use of it as much as possible.

 Who Are You Flying With?

 I always like to spend time making sure I have the best possible flights when I travel.
 A lot of people like to book a package deal with flights and accommodation together.
 And this is a good idea, but I always make sure I get the best possible flights, even if that means separate bookings.
 Consider what airline you would like to fly with based on who your prior experiences.
 Speak to friends and get their recommendations.
 You want to choose a reputable airline with comfortable accommodations (like seating, beverage/food service, etc.) that will enhance your travel experience.